-But how is it possible to build the link with an underlying asset?
-Technical specifics differ with the methods.
-In the case of a set-up off-chain reserve, the centralized entity holds the collateral and issues stablecoins.
-Regular audits ensure the trustworthiness, and the token redemption is the issuer’s responsibility.
+But how is it possible to build a link with an underlying asset?
+The technical specifics differ according to the methods.
+In the case of a set-up, off-chain reserve, the centralized entity holds the collateral and issues stablecoins.
+Regular audits ensure trustworthiness, and token redemption is the issuer’s responsibility.

 Cryptocurrency-backed stablecoins use the basket of crypto-assets as collateral.
-It means the presence of smart contracts that regulate the reserve protection for the stablecoin.
-In the DAI case, there exist publicly visible reserves that are decentralized and relatively stable, thanks to sufficient overcollateralization.
-This way, the supply of stablecoins depends on the underlying asset’s size.
+This results in the presence of smart contracts that regulate the reserve protection for the stablecoin.
+In DAI’s case, there exist publicly visible reserves that are decentralized and relatively stable, thanks to sufficient overcollateralization.
+In this way, the supply of stablecoins depends on the underlying asset’s size.

-The approach to creating algorithmic stablecoins includes supply calculations based on the current trade.
+The approach to creating algorithmic stablecoins involves supply calculations based on the current trade.
 If the price falls below $1, coin holders are encouraged to purchase bonds (a separate token class).
-The coins spent are burned to decrease the supply and increase the price.
+The coins spent are then burned to decrease their supply and increase their price.
 If the price increases above $1, extra tokens are minted and distributed among separate token classes.

 Advantages of stablecoins

-- Back up mechanism.
-Stablecoins have a stable asset or a clear algorithm behind.
+- Back up mechanism: Stablecoins have a stable asset or a clear algorithm behind them.

-- Blockchain-based.
-Possess all the cryptocurrency advantages even when linked to fiat currency.
+- Blockchain-based: Possess all the advantages of cryptocurrency even when linked to fiat currency.

-- Secure.
-Stablecoins can be used for transactions and entering the crypto market.
+- Secure: Stablecoins can be used for transactions and entering into the crypto market.

 Risks of using stablecoins

-- Price fluctuation.
-The cryptocurrency can still fluctuate against its reference asset, especially if stablecoins are crypto-collateralized.
+- Price fluctuation: The cryptocurrency can still fluctuate against its reference asset, especially if it is crypto-collateralized.

-- Insufficient backup transparency.
-In the case of centralized entity-issued stablecoins, it’s hard to trust a custodian.
-The supply of stablecoins can be manipulated, as it happened to Tether USD.
+- Insufficient backup transparency: In the case of centralized entity-issued stablecoins, it’s hard to trust a custodian.
+The supply of stablecoins can be manipulated, as has happened in the past to Tether USD.

-How to use stablecoins in the lending protocol
+How to use stablecoins in a lending protocol

-In most cases, you’ll receive stablecoins as the borrowing asset in a lending protocol.
-Thus, you can use them in your long and short investment strategy, or take advantage of price increase or decrease of a volatile cryptocurrency asset.
-In this case, always take an eye on the sufficient overcollateralization of your debt — otherwise, the liquidation process can take place.
+In most cases, you’ll receive stablecoins as borrowing assets in a lending protocol.
+You can use them in your long- and short-term investment strategies, or take advantage of the price increases or decreases of a volatile cryptocurrency asset.
+In this case, you should always keep an eye on the sufficient overcollateralization of your debt — otherwise, the liquidation process can take place.

-Some platforms provide an opportunity to deposit stablecoins.
+Some platforms provide the opportunity to deposit stablecoins.
 Depending on the platform, you can receive around 10-20% interest.
-This way, stablecoin can serve as an easy entry-point to understand, learn how to make profit, and trade in the cryptomarket.
+In this way, a stablecoin can serve as an easy entry-point to understand, learn how to make profit, and trade in the cryptomarket.